 Circus of Strange

 A deranged scientist who performs twisted surgeries on his victims to make them into Dollotrons, his idea of perfection.
-He was the stepfather of Drury Walker and Rose Wilson/Em Parker.
+He was the stepfather of Drury Walker and Rose Walker/Em Parker.

-- Large Ham: Pyg is very much a showman, as befits his circus background, and is given to espousing his dialogue in a most grandiloquent fashion.
+- Large Ham: Pyg is very much a showman, and is given to espousing his dialogue in a most grandiloquent fashion.

 - Mad Doctor: He uses his surgical skills to twist his victims horribly.
 His minions the Dollotrons were people horribly disfigured by him.